 Our dinner companions were Richard and Susan Levine from Randolph, New Jersey and a newlywed couple, Naomi Nisimura and Ken Tsujimoto from Osaka, Japan.
 Interestingly, Susan is a photographer who specializes in scenic nature photography including many things related to Hawaii.
-Her whale shots on her website are some of the best I have seen.

 All of the guests at our table chose at least one seafood course - a wise decision in Hawaii.
 You should take every opportunity to enjoy fresh Pacific seafood when you're in Hawaii.

 Chef Kalae first prepared appetizers for those who had ordered them.
 He then cooked the side dishes, which included fresh asparagus, ginger and onion fried rice, bamboo shoots, Maui onions, shitake mushrooms and fresh red and yellow peppers.
 All were grilled to perfection before our eyes.